Copy-Move Image Forgery Detection Based on Evolving Circular Domains Coverage: Experimental Results and Analysis

-where $T_p$ is the number of correctly detected forged images, $F_p$ denotes the number of images which have been erroneously detected as forged, and $F_n$ denotes the number of forged images which have not been detected.
+where $N_{\rm{TP}}$ is the number of correctly detected forged images, $N_{\rm{TN}}$ indicates the number of correctly detected authentic images, $N_{\rm{FP}}$ denotes the number of authentic images which have been erroneously detected as forged, and $N_{\rm{FN}}$ denotes the number of forged images which have not been detected.
+The accuracy of CMFD schemes $a$ denotes the performance of CMFD schemes based on TPR and FPR.
+It is defined as below \cite{b42,b45}:

-At the pixel level, we still use the same equations (19) and (20) to definite $p$ and $r$, but $T_p$ is changed to denote the number of correctly detected forged pixels, $F_p$ denotes the number of pixels which has been erroneously detected as forged, and $F_n$ denotes the number of forged pixels which has not been detected. $p$ is used to describe the percentage of correctly detected pixels.
+However, at the pixel level, we should not only pay attention if the proposed scheme can distinguish forged images and authentic images, but also cover detected forgery regions perfectly.
+In this case, precision $p$ and recall $r$ \cite{b9,b25,b26} are used to evaluate detection performance.
+Metrics $p$, $r$ and $F_1$ are defined as follows \cite{b9}: where $N_{\rm{TP}}$ denotes the number of correctly detected forged pixels, $N_{\rm{FP}}$ denotes the number of pixels which has been erroneously detected as forged, and $N_{\rm{FN}}$ is the number of forged pixels which has not been detected. $p$ is used to describe the percentage of correctly detected pixels.
 A higher value of $p$ means there are less erroneous detections. $r$ describes whether the forgery areas are completely covered or not.
 A higher value of $r$ means the more complete the coverage of forgery areas is.

+By combining $p$ with $r$, the $F_1$ score is obtained \cite{b9}.
+The higher $F_1$ score gets, the better the performance is.

-An intuitive illustration of the relationship between $T_p$, $F_p$, and $F_n$ is shown in Fig. 7.
-As the way of presenting in references \cite{b27,b28} is very clear, we decided to employ the same way: green for correct detected areas, red for incorrect detected areas, and white for ground-truth areas, in which forged areas have not been detected.
+An intuitive illustration of the relationship between $N_{\rm{TP}}$, $N_{\rm{FP}}$, and $N_{\rm{FN}}$ is shown in Fig. 7.
+As the way of presenting in \cite{b27,b28} is clear, we employ the same way: green for correct detected areas, red for incorrect detected areas, and white for ground-truth areas, in which forged areas have not been detected.